rohangupta2806/rohangupta2806.github.io/content/_index.md

       text: |-
         Thanks for dropping by.
 I'm currently building this site.

         Need to reach me in the meantime?
-Shoot me a note below.
+Email me at guprohan@umich.edu
       buttons:
         - text: Email Me
           url: mailto:guprohan@umich.edu